Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2020 entry

 This prestigious course is unique in the UK, blending rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.

-We’re one of the UK's leading universities for music, with our courses ranked 2nd by the Guardian University Guide 2019.
+We’re one of the UK’s leading universities for music, with our courses ranked 2nd by the Guardian University Guide 2020.
+We also achieved 100 per cent overall satisfaction for this course in the National Student Survey 2019.

 What you will study